aghad/ZoomScheduler/README.md

 You can add Zoom meetings through filling out a form, where strings can be input for the meeting name, and options such as the day of the week will be selected using a picker view, which will be represented by an Int.
 The meetings you add will be displayed in a schedule like fashion, ordered by day chronologically. /

 **DESIGN PATTERNS**\
-MVC- We will use the Model View Controller Framework to organize our files.
-View Controllers will be contained in Controller.
-UI classes such as UITableView cell classes will be in View.
-Classes such as the one which represents the Zoom meeting object will be in Model.

 **Composite**\
 We will use a UITableView with various types of UITableView cells to act as a form to add a new zoom meeting.
 This form displays all the information in one place and can be scrolled down, which provides a good user experience.
 One problem is that we require the meeting name, time, and notes from the user.
 This information requires different UI components such as a UITextField for a line of text, UITextView for multiple lines of text, and a UIPickerView to select an option.
 These various types of cells in one table view require a composite pattern.
 The tableview cell will be treated similarly by the user, will the same thing with user input, and will have its UI managed in the same way.
-These cells will make up a form to create a new zoom meeting. /

-**SINGLETON**\
-We would like to send the user reminder notifications 10 minutes before their Zoom meeting.
-This logic might require a Singleton instance since there is only one meeting at a time which we will plan to send out reminders about.
-Notificatons can be set at any time by the user.
+We will have a base cell with a function to handle user input.
+To accept string input, our text input cell class will override the base cell class to inlude a textfield in the cell.
+For selecting an enum value like the day of the week, our picker view cell class will override the base class with a UIPickerView so the user can tap the value the want./

 **PROTOCOL DELEGATE**\
-When the user taps on a meeting in a table view to see more information, the table view cell's delegate function will be called.
+We use the protocol delegate pattern to identify what object is assoicated with a cell that the user taps.
+When the user taps on a meeting in a table view to open the Zoom app, the table view cell's delegate function will be called.
 This pattern helps avoid using bad methods such as tags when identifying exactly what cell corresponding to what object was tapped.

-**NOTIFICATION/OBSERVER**\
-We need offline, local storage, so that the user can add a Zoom Meeting, close the app, then come back.
-This data persistence requires a database.
-We will use [Realm](https://realm.io) for offline storage.
-Realm requires the notification/observer pattern.
-We must create a notification token and observer to identify changes to our database.
-Without a notification and observer, we will not know when objects are deleted from the database or updated.
+We need to know what cell was tapped, because we want to pass the zoom meeting object's URL to a function that opens the Zoom app.

  > Your project description should summarize the project you are proposing.
 Be sure to include
  > * Why is it important or interesting to you?